apache/nuttx/configs/sure-pic32mx/README.txt

           CONFIG_SYSTEM_USBMONITOR_TRACECONTROLLER=y
           CONFIG_SYSTEM_USBMONITOR_TRACEINTERRUPTS=y

-       NOTE: USB debug output should not be enabled in this case.
+       NOTE: USB debug output also be enabled in this case.
+Both will appear on the serial SYSLOG output.
+However, the debug output will be asynchronous with the trace output and, hence, difficult to interpret.

     6. If you want to try this configuration on the DB-DP11212 PIC32 General Purpose Demo Board", here are the changes that you should make: